SMAS facelift in London

 What are the benefits of a SMAS lift?

 Diet, exercise or skincare products cannot stop the natural ageing process.
 The skin of the face and neck gradually loses skin elasticity over time.
 Fat loss often occurs in the midface with a reduction in the bone definition in the facial skeleton.
 The soft tissues of the face begin to sag with the development of flattened cheeks and deeper lines around the mouth.
-The jawline begins to lose its definition with the formation of jowls, and the neck skin begins to develop significant wrinkling.
+The jawline starts to lose its definition with the formation of jowls, and the neck skin begins to develop significant wrinkling.

 There are several benefits of having a SMAS facelift that can help people to look several years younger, including: